MitchTODO/PrivateBlockChain/readme.md

 }
 ```

-### 3rd creating a new block on the chain and requesting a star
+### 3rd creating a new block on the chain and register a star

 Now we will be creating a new post request with nested JSON of are address and star data.